As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 A pair of hiking boots, unlike trail runners, has slowly faded out of fashion in thru-hiking with the exception of older hikers and hikers who are aware of ankle issues prior to starting any attempt boots with ankle protection are important.

 Boots provide an amazingly solid structure that helps provide extra ankle support and legs while carrying heavy loads in your pack and they tend to have a much longer lifespan which could make it through an entire trail with proper care along the way.

 The issues here will be the overall boot weight and effort they take from movement, not only are they heavier, but the solid structure means what you can do is less flexible also.

 The right balance between trail runners and boots depends on what you prioritize in your hike, many hikers go for trail runners due to their overall lightweight and better mobility over the durability of clunky hiking boots.

 Choosing the Right Camp Shoes

-Camp shoes are important as they are what you wear when you are at camp and they should be as open to air as possible to let your feet breathe and relax from a hard day on the trail.
+Camp shoes are important as they are what you wear when you are at camp and they should be as open to air as possible to let your feet breathe and relax after a hard day on the trail.

 Some will bring and wear flip flops, others bring hiking sandals, but the most common are the Crocs due to them being open and very light in weight.
-Personally, I found shoes from Xero that I like and wear called the Cloud which is minimal and easy to put on and hold to your feet.
+Personally, I found shoes from Xero that I like and wear called the Cloud which are minimal and easy to put on and hold to your feet.

 Choosing Function Over Fashion my Final Thoughts on What to Wear Thru-Hiking